 There is no shortage of exercise experts and advice.
-Physical therapists, personal trainers, exercise physiologists, even psychologists council on exercise and graded activity.
-Professionals who understand pain and general health are on board regarding the importance of exercise.
+Physical therapists, personal trainers, exercise physiologists, and even psychologists council on exercise and graded activity.
+Professionals who understand pain and general health fully comprehend the importance of exercise.

 But if everybody understands the benefits of exercise, why is it that so few clients actually commit to a regular fitness routine?

 “Adults should move more and sit less throughout the day.
 Some physical activity is better than none” reads the first key guideline of the updated Physical Activity Guidelines for Americans released just a month ago.